JTJones73/Capstone2024-Team2/Documentation/Signoffs/launcher-aiming-signoff.md

 For the launch angle motor, the Mechanical Engineers required 0.013 Nm of torque to move the launcher's pitch.
 The selected motor for should provide ample torque with a maximum torque of 0.14 Nm at 0.6 A shown in the graph below obtained from the datasheet.
 ![alt text](image-4.png)
 ### Precision
 Both stepper motors have a 1.8  degree step angle.
 Both drivers have capablility to have different step resolutions, including 1/2, 1/4, 1/8 steps.
 If selected to 1/4 step mode, the motors will have a precision of 0.45 degrees.
-This is within the requirement the launcher aiming having a precision of 1 degrees in both directions
+This is within the requirement the launcher aiming having a precision of half a degree in both motors.
+### Motor Power Requirements
+The turntable stepper motor requires 2.8 A of current to be driven.
+The driver for the turntable motor is rated for up to 4 A and has a SPI interface that controls the current limit programmatically.
+The launch angle stepper motor requires 0.6 A of current to be driven.
+The driver chosen is rated to supply up to 2 A of current which should be sufficient to power the motor.
+The current limit can be ajdusted by a potentiometer on the driver board and will need to be calibrated to reach the desired current output of 0.6 A.
 ## BOM
 | Name of Item   | Description                                                                  | Part Number     | Manufacturer     | Quantity     | Price      | Total   |
 |----------------|------------------------------------------------------------------------------|-----------------|------------------|--------------|------------|---------|